github0null/eide-docs/docs/modules/project_resource.md

   And then you can `add files` or `add folders` by right-click menus.

-- `Normal Folder`: An existed folder on your disk. (like: eclipse)
+- `Normal Folder`: An existed folder on your disk.

   You can link an exsited folder to project, eide will **auto recursive search** all **source** files in this folder and add **all available source files** to your project.

-  And eide will watch source folder root, if there are some files/folders has been created or deleted, eide will auto research your source folders and auto update sources file list.
+  And eide will watch source folder root, if there are some files/folders has been created or deleted, eide will auto re-search your source folders and auto update sources file list.

   :::caution Ignored Files
   Eide **only contains** `txt` files when auto search source files, so if you want to add some **.obj**, **.lib**, **.a** files to project, you need add them by using [Add Source Files](#add-source-files) function.